Skip to content

 Many like to wear waterproof pants (shells that go over regular pants)

 Waterproof Hiking boots.
 This is a must.
 Bring ‘em or go home.
-The key is to keep your feet
+The key is to keep your feet dry, insulated, and keeping the blood flowing freely.
+DO NOT BRING TOO SMALL BOOTS!!
+This is a serious safety issue.
+Limited blood flood invites freezing skin.
+Foam inserts in the bottom of

-a boot with enough room provided an amazing amount of warmth insulation (check the Dr. Sholes
+a boot with enough room provided an amazing amount of warmth insulation (check the Dr. Sholes rack at the local drug store).

 Watch (optional, but recommended)